-STORIES driven by quirky characters who surprise even themselves…
+CHARACTER-DRIVEN stories with quirky protagonists who surprise even themselves…

 NOVELS constructed of multiple narratives…